 Exposing the beams in the living room was actually a bit of a last-minute decision - my husband Damian brought it up the week before our final meeting with the builders as something he'd been thinking about, and this inspiration photo had me convinced it could be an amazing change for our living space.
-When we met with our builders for an in-depth discussion, we asked what they thought of the idea, as we were unsure of additional costs and whether it was actually feasible with the spacing of the beams.
+When we met with our builders for an in-depth discussion, we asked what they thought of the idea, as we were unsure of additional costs and whether it was actually feasible.
 After a quick inspection, they agreed it would be an absolutely awesome feature and not too expensive to add, so we decided to go for it!

 Here's what the ceiling previously looked like in the living room, as you can see it was quite low.